 Tips for Retin A #5: Work your way up to the highest tretinoin level your skin can tolerate.

-Your skin has to be trained to tolerate tretinoin.
-And, more is better… meaning you get more benefit from higher strength levels of the medicine.
-I tell people it’s like a weight-training program because you have to start with weights you can lift.
-And, slowly, over time, you’ll lift heavier weights as you gain fitness.
-It’s the same with tretinoin.
-You start with .025% twice a week and eventually work to 0.01% nightly.
+Your skin has to be trained to tolerate retinoids such as tretinoin and retinol.
+And, more is better... meaning you get more benefit from higher strength levels of this powerful family of ingredients.
+I tell people that using a retinoid is like a weight-training program because you have to start with weights you can lift.
+And, slowly, over time, you'll lift heavier weights as you gain fitness.
+It's the same with tretinoin.
+You start with .025% twice a week and eventually work to 0.1% nightly.
+With retinol, you start with the 0.5% 5X and work up to the 1% 10X.
+Retinol is less irritating and easier to use than tretinoin.
+You can alternate retinol and tretinoin.
+This is what I now do at the age of 62.
+I still get the great retinoid results in a much more convenient routine.

 I give you more detailed information in my post on How to Use Tretinoin Correctly.